msupply-foundation/msupply_docs/content/docs/settings/display.md

 ## Custom theme

 You can also configure a custom look for your site by using a custom theme.
-To do this:
+This is an advanced configuration feature and the changes you make here are shown to all users of the site so be careful!
+To update the theme:

 - enable the custom theme by clicking the toggle switch
 - you'll see a sample of the current theme in the text area - this shows you what can be updated